stevenconnorg/ParcelFabricInvestigator-python-addin/README.md

 ## Issues

 This is not supported through Esri Support.
-If you find a bug or want to request a new feature, please let me know by submitting an issue.
-On this page.
+If you find a bug or want to request a new feature, please let me know by submitting an issue on this page.

 If submitting issues for this add-in, please test at version 10.2.x.
 This addin is not tested on ArcGIS 10.1 and issues will not be addressed for that version.